netdata/netdata/web/gui/custom/README.md

 ## Dash (Multi-Host Dashboard)

 `dash-example.html` is an all-in-one page that automatically fetches graphs from all your hosts.
-Just add your graphs and charts (or use the defaults) one time using the `dash-*` syntax and it will be automatically replicated for all of your hosts; showing alarms and graphs for all your hosts on **one page!**
+Just add your graphs and charts (or use the defaults) one time using the `dash-*` syntax, and your selections will be automatically replicated for all of your hosts; showing alarms and graphs for all your hosts on **one page!**

+__**Dash will only work if you have implemented netdata streaming using `stream.conf`**__

+`dash-example.html` was created as an experiment to demonstrate the capabilities of netdata in a multi-host environment.
+If you desire more features, submit a pull request or check out netdata cloud!

 ### Configure Dash